vivekkatial/QAOA-GamBet/README.md

 ## Contributing

-We welcome contributions to the `QAOA-Param-Server` project!
+We welcome contributions to the `QAOA-GamBet` project!
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix